 If you are going to have elective surgery, you may need to stop using this medication before the surgery.
 Consult your care team for advice.

-This medication does not protect you against HIV infection (AIDS) or any other sexually transmitted infections.
+Using this medication does not protect you or your partner against HIV or other sexually transmitted infections (STIs).

 Where should I keep my medication?